 Admission is $10 per adult, $5 per child ages 3 years old to 12 years old.
 Children under 3 years old are free with an attending adult.
 Quiet Valley members, with a current membership, can attend the Festival for free.
 Memberships can be purchased at the gate.

 We recommend that you bring cash to the event.
 Most of the activities are currently cash only.
-We do have two ATMs on site.
+We do have an ATM onsite.

 What Type of Food will be at the Festival?

 We have a variety of food at Harvest Festival.
 Many of the recipes are based on historic ones!
 You can find many of our Harvest Festival classics in our Quiet Valley Cook Book.
 Food can be found around the farm.

-Some of our favorites include: BBQ chicken, baked potatoes, vegetarian vegetable soup, chicken corn chowder, sausage sandwiches, beef BBQ, all beef hot dogs, apple dumplings, corn fritters, funnel cakes, griddle cookies, bread baked in the bake oven, homemade baked goods, and much more!
+Some of our favorites include: BBQ chicken, baked potatoes, vegetarian vegetable soup, chicken corn chowder, sausage sandwiches, all beef hot dogs, apple dumplings, corn fritters, funnel cakes, griddle cookies, bread baked in the bake oven, homemade baked goods, and much more!
 Beverages include water, birch beer, cider, and coffee.

 What are the Activities taking place during Festival?

-Each year for Harvest Festival we select a theme that falls in line with our mission as a living history museum.
-Corresponding presentations will be announced as we develop the 2018 theme.
+Each year for Harvest Festival we select a theme that falls in line with our mission as a living history museum and corresponding presentations are developed.
 Many traditional skills are demonstrated each year such as spinning and weaving, cooking in dutch ovens, rye straw crafts, apple butter making, candle dipping and much more, all taking place across the farm.
 In additional we have horse and wagon rides and pony rides for a small fee.

-One of our favorite activities during Harvest Festival is the interactive program in the 1893 one-room schoolhouse.
-Everyone is welcome to attend, but even adults are considered school students in this program, so you best pay attention before the Schoolmarm makes you sit in the dunce chair.
+One of the favorite activities during Harvest Festival is the interactive program in the 1893 one-room schoolhouse.
+Everyone is welcome to attend, but even adults are considered school students in this program, so you best pay attention before the Schoolmarm makes an example of you.